NL33/electron-git/z-plans/znext.md

 --make sure can search by birthdime of file (fileId).
 DONE --check database for birthtime of the file.
 If not there, add new entry.
 DONE --ad last sentValue to DB. might requrire creating new version (db.version(2). but for development, can probably just update the one already there.
 DONE.
 --if there, add put entry.
+DONE.
-----and each send, update "lastSent" value
+----and each send, update "lastSent" value DONE.
---later, can compare last sent value to update value. and only send if last modified value is later than last sent.
+--later, can compare last sent value to update value. and only send if last modified value is later than last sent. some docs seem to be updating when they haven't been updated.
+DONE.

 # have project page on discourse, based on tags
 # comment system
 # authentication
 # private posts (later)
+# add comments to the version you are sending to discourse, explaining the update.
+Would be a topic custom field, updated through the API. and then a field on the topic page to view the comment.

 *Additional Nav elements to desktop app*
 -button to minimize all windows